-1a Métis or Inuit organization in Alberta, Manitoba, Saskatchewan, Quebec, Yukon, Northwest Territories, or Nunavut.
+1a Métis organization in Alberta, Manitoba, Saskatchewan, Quebec, Yukon, Northwest Territories, or Nunavut, or an Inuit organization in the Inuvialuit Settlement Region, Nunavut, Nunavik, Nunatsiavut.
 The Project reserves the right to consult with recognized Indigenous bodies of Métis, Inuit and First Nations to confirm the applicant's recognition.